©2016 University of Southern California

 Interlibrary Loan (ILL) services work within a global network of institutions to borrow and lend materials that support the role and mission of the university.
 The USC Libraries‘ Integrated Document Delivery (IDD) department borrows books, dissertations, government documents, microforms and other materials for current USC students, staff, and faculty that are not owned by USC, or are otherwise unavailable from USC's collections.
 There is no charge or fee to current USC students, staff or faculty for this service.
 Materials from the Health Sciences campus can also be requested through ILL by University Park Campus users.

-Once received, ILL articles are made available online, and other materials are held at Doheny Library‘s circulation desk.
+Once received, ILL articles are made available online, and other materials are held for pick-up at Leavey Library‘s circulation desk.
 To request an item, go to the Integrated Document Delivery page.

 Approximate turn-around times for ILL requests are as follows: